Bladetrain3r/Dockermex/README.md

 Easy setup on the remote host

 *One Man Project*
-It's not all gonna be enterprise grade because, while many people work on the many third party tools used by Dockermex, the project itself is just me.
+While many people work on the many third party tools used by Dockermex, the project itself is just me right now.
-But, within that limitation, it will be the best quality of application possible for my capabilities.
+With that in mind, the aspiration is to:
+- Keep scope creep in check
+- Minimise complexity
+- Overengineer only where needed
+- Make the code accessible for anyone interested in forking or contributing.

 ## Initial Setup